-The 2022 annual Smithsonian Folklife Festival, co-sponsored by the National Park Service, highlights the culture of the United Arab Emirates and Earth Optimism.
-The festival will be open on the National Mall from 11 a.m. to 6 p.m. between 7th and 12th Streets.
+The annual Smithsonian Folklife Festival, co-sponsored by the National Park Service, highlights the culture of the Ozarks and "Creative Encounters."
+On Independence Day the festival will be open on the National Mall from 11 a.m. to 9:30 p.m. between 12th and 14th streets, in front of the National Museum of American History.
 For more information, please visit: www.festival.si.edu or call 202-633-6440.

 National Independence Day Parade